-\textbf{\textit{Important feature of our population synthesis model:}} We describe the binary population in the field with care, especially in the dimensions of their proportion and their mass-ratio distribution.
-We make a primary assumption about our dynamical evolution model that the stars in the solar neighbourhood were born in clusters, then most clusters got disrupted and their members mixed together to become field stars \citep{kroupa1995b}.
-This mixing process especially refers to the mixing of stellar density, metallicity, fractions of binary systems, and binary orbital parameter distributions (period distribution, mass-ratio distribution, etc.) Therefore, what we deduce is the parameters of a typical star cluster whose properties after dynamical evolution can describe the nowadays properties of field stars in the solar neighbourhood.
+\textit{Important feature of our population synthesis model:} We describe the binary population in the field with particular care, especially regarding their proportion and mass-ratio distribution.
+A key assumption of our dynamical evolution model is that stars in the solar neighbourhood were born in embedded clusters, after which most clusters were disrupted and their members mixed to become field stars \citep{kroupa1995b,marks2011a}.
+This mixing process refers specifically to the mixing of stellar density, metallicity, binary fractions, and binary orbital parameter distributions (period distribution, mass-ratio distribution, etc.).
+Therefore, what we deduce are the parameters of a typical star cluster whose properties after dynamical evolution can describe the present-day properties of field stars in the solar neighbourhood.

-\textbf{\textit{Binning strategy:}} For all binning operations in this article, we adopt the equal-frequency binning strategy proposed by \citet{maizapellaniz2005a}, which minimizes the bias caused by unbalanced Poisson error in each bin.
+\textit{Binning strategy:} For all binning operations in this article, we adopt the equal-frequency binning strategy proposed by \citet{maizapellaniz2005a}, which minimizes the bias caused by unbalanced Poisson error in each bin.